Roy-Tapas/wallet/README.md

 ## ALL ENVIRONMENT SETUPS ARE NOW COMPLETE.
 LET'S NOW SEND SOME TRANSACTIONS BY CALLING FUNCTIONS DEFINED IN wallet.py

-- Now, you should be able to fund these wallets using testnet faucets.
 - Open up a new terminal window inside of `wallet`.
 - Then run the command `python` to open the Python shell.
 - Within the Python shell, run the command `from wallet import *`.
 This will allow you to access the functions in `wallet.py` interactively.